kodymoodley/simpleowlapi/README.md

 SimpleOWLAPIFactory s = SimpleOWLAPIFactory.getInstance(); // create a new SimpleOWLAPIFactory instance which allows the construction and manipulation of OWL ontologies (default OWL reasoner is JFACT)
-SimpleOWLAPIFactory s2 = SimpleOWLAPIFactory.getInstance(SelectedReasoner.PELLET); // create a new SimpleOWLAPIFactory instance with the specified reasoner e.g. PELLET set for use s.createOntology("http://com.kodymoodley/ontologies/2020/testontology#"); // create a new OWL ontology by specifying an IRI string and set it to the currently selected (active) ontology s.createClasses("Penguin Peacock Bird Robin FlyingOrganism Fish Wing");	// create multiple class names (each separated by a space) and add them to the currently selected ontology s.createOProperties("hasPart isPartOf hasGender knows eats hunts"); // create multiple object properties (each separated by a space) and add them to the currently selected ontology s.createIndividuals("tweety woody nemo sharky sheila feather1"); // create multiple named individuals (each separated by a space) and add them to the currently selected ontology s.createDProperties("hasWeight name bornOn"); // create multiple data properties (each separated by a space) and add them to the currently selected ontology
+SimpleOWLAPIFactory s2 = SimpleOWLAPIFactory.getInstance(SelectedReasoner.PELLET); // create a new SimpleOWLAPIFactory instance with the specified reasoner e.g. PELLET set for use s.createOntology("http://com.kodymoodley/ontologies/2020/testontology#"); // create a new OWL ontology by specifying an IRI string and set it to the currently selected (active) ontology s.createClasses("Penguin Peacock Bird Robin FlyingOrganism Fish Wing Gender Person Female Male");	// create multiple class names (each separated by a space) and add them to the currently selected ontology s.createOProperties("hasPart isPartOf hasGender knows eats hunts"); // create multiple object properties (each separated by a space) and add them to the currently selected ontology s.createIndividuals("tweety woody nemo sharky sheila feather1"); // create multiple named individuals (each separated by a space) and add them to the currently selected ontology s.createDProperties("hasWeight name bornOn"); // create multiple data properties (each separated by a space) and add them to the currently selected ontology